 Khan Academy, a free website aimed at promoting self-paced instruction, houses thousands of academic videos that are baked into guided, adaptive instruction.
-With a focus on math, the site also offers video tutorials on a variety of topics in science, economics, the arts, and computing, as well as prep for tests like the SAT and GMAT.
+With an initial focus on math, the site now offers courses on a variety of topics in science, economics, history, the arts, and computing, as well as prep for tests like the SAT and GMAT.
 Want to learn about the Federal Reserve Balance Sheet, explore the inside of a DVD player, or simply review some pre-algebra skills?
-It's all here, and the list of topics is enticing.
-The site has a growing library of five- to 20-minute videos on a variety of basic -- and not-so-basic -- academic subjects.
-The site's creator, Salman Khan, is best known for his extensive library of math videos, some of which he originally created to help tutor his younger cousins.
-He's still a narrator for the site today, and his casual, unrehearsed style can make you feel as if he’s right there with you in the room.
+It's all here.

 Whether students are exploring on their own, using the site in class, or using it as a resource for homework and test prep, Khan Academy can be a very useful supplement to classroom instruction and discussion.
 If used as a primary source of instruction, it's important to note that the videos tend to be more procedural than conceptual.
-Nevertheless, the site's math missions aim to promote more conceptual understanding, as they challenge kids to practice and master skills on their own, using hints and videos as support rather than as the main source of instruction.
+Nevertheless, the site's missions aim to promote more conceptual understanding, as they challenge kids to practice and master skills on their own, using hints and videos as support rather than as the main source of instruction.
 And nearly every Common Core math standard is addressed at each grade level, making the website a rich resource for standards coverage.

 Key Standards Supported